sercoban/Dev-Ops-Projects/Terraform-Phonebook-Application-deployed-on-AWS-Project/README.md

 - Use given html templates to warn user with invalid inputs.

-- Customize the application by hard-coding your name for the `developer_name` variable within html templates.
+- Customize the application by hard-coding your name for the `developer_name` variable within html templates

 - Use AWS CLI commands to get subnet ids of the default VPCs.